jgosmann/pylint-venv/README.rst

 pylint_vent breaks parsing with tools
 """""""""""""""""""""""""""""""""""""

-When tools call pylint with -f json, an extra line may break the parser, as the output is no longer valid json.
-To avoid printing "using venv ...", pass `silent=True` to `init_hook`
+When tools call pylint with :code:`-f json`, an extra line may break the parser, as the output is no longer valid json.
+To avoid printing "using venv ...", pass :code:`silent=True` to :code:`init_hook`

 .. code:: console